61. Robert Southey to Horace Walpole Bedford, 20 October 1793 [possibly started before this date]*

 That chills with fear the palsied blood.

-Strikes on those strings that
+Strikes on those strings that jar my soul

 And every shrinking nerve controul

 Those softer scenes that nurse despair

 Vain vain my petition the God heard my prayer